Bouhbouh/Tetrakaideca/README.md

-# Tetrakaideca - iCreate project
+# Rubia - iCreate project

-## Goal
+## Introduction

-The goal of this project is to create a structure that shows the internationalization of the Botanical Garden of Nantes and that uses a Leap Motion controller as an input and mobile devices as outputs.
+The goal of this project is to create a structure with a technological activity that shows the internationalization of the Botanical Garden of Nantes, and that uses a Leap Motion controller as an input and mobile devices as outputs.
+Our team is **Tetrakaideca**, and we decided to name our creation **Rubia**.

-## The team
+## Tetrakaideca - the team

 #### École Polytechnique de l'Université de Nantes
 Simon Bessenay, Guillaume Potier, Tiphaine Besnard